Windhaven: Part 2: One-Wing

-Several years later, Maris attempts to help persons without flyer lineage, or "one-wings," train for the chance to compete for their own wings.
+Several years later, Maris attempts to help people without flyer lineage, or "one-wings", train for the chance to compete for their own wings.
 Maris's loyalties to old friends often make her choices difficult, but she remains determined to push for more change and a fair chance for one-wings in Windhaven's society.
-As a result, she spends most of her spare time at Woodwings, the first flyer academy built, after the historic council decision.
+As a result, she spends most of her spare time at Woodwings, the first flyer academy built after the historic council decision.
 Early on, Maris learns that the last of the other flyer academies has been closed because of a tragic accident.
 She is also told that one of its students is journeying to Woodwings in order to continue training.
-When Maris meets the student, Val, she realizes that he is the original "one-wing," a now-infamous peasant man who won a set of wings away from one of Maris's oldest friends, a female flyer who belonged to a venerated flyer family, in one of the first yearly competitions.
+When Maris meets the student, Val, she realizes that he is the original "one-wing", a now-infamous peasant man who won a set of wings away from one of Maris's oldest friends, a female flyer who belonged to a venerated flyer family, in one of the first yearly competitions.
 However, at the time the competition was held, the flyer Val challenged was still mourning the recent death of her brother.
 Val's challenge was thereby regarded by the flyer community as being both dishonorable and despicable.
 Tragically, the defeated flyer killed herself after losing her wings to Val.
 Though Val lost the wings after being beaten by another flyer at the following year's competition, he quickly proves his competence at Woodwings and becomes close friends with one of the most promising students, a southern-born female one-wing named S'Rella.
 Val and S'Rella, along with four other students of lesser skill, will fly in the coming flyer's competition.
 Assisting the students in the competition amongst her old friends forces Maris to face her previously unnoticed preconceptions, loyalties and double-standards in flyer society.
 After successfully beating a competent flyer-born in the first two trials, Val is seriously beaten and injured on the last day, preventing him from competing.
 Maris, who has come to respect Val, and the rights of any flyer to compete with another, flies proxy in his place and wins his wings from Corm.
 S'Rella also wins her own wings against Maris' long-time friend Garth, whose health was failing.